 Referrals for counseling will be screened and assigned to the most appropriate clinician for the circumstances of the referral.
-Occasionally, a request falls outside of the scope or abilities of CCVS (for example, we are unable to treat severe mental illness) and every effort will be made to connect people to other local services that are better suited to help these unique situations.
+Occasionally, a request falls outside of the scope or abilities of CVS (for example, we are unable to treat severe mental illness) and every effort will be made to connect people to other local services that are better suited to help these unique situations.

 We are able to provide individual, couples*, family and group counseling and we tailor our services to the unique needs of each client.

-To request counseling services, please call our CCVS main line at 503-846-3020.
+To request counseling services, please call our CVS main line at 503-846-3020.
 A screener will contact you and ask some basic questions in order to effectively determine the best counseling options for you.
 Once your referral is accepted, a counselor will call you directly (usually within 1-2 weeks, depending on our wait list) to schedule an appointment.